0 Part Course |

 Methodology

-The teaching methodology used on this course combines formal theoretical instruction with frequent reference to financial statements, reports and case studies.
-The case studies are based on real situations and are designed to help delegates implement new analytical techniques and to learn from empirical experience.
-Delegates are expected to know how to use Excel at a basic level and should bring a personal computer with them.
-The course is intended to be practical and interactive, with delegates encouraged to ask questions.
-The techniques taught to delegates are intended to be of immediate practical use in the workplace.
+The teaching method used in this forensic audit and accounting course combines formal theoretical instruction with frequent reference to financial statements, reports and case studies.
+The case studies are based on real situations and help delegates put in place new analytical techniques and learn from empirical experience.

-The trainer has worked as a financial trainer for over ten years for many major financial institutions in Europe, Asia, the Middle East and Africa.
+The trainer has been a financial trainer for over ten years, helping major financial institutions in Europe, Asia, the Middle East and Africa.
 She trains in financial and credit analysis, company valuation, financial modelling and distressed debt.
-The delegate profile ranges from graduates to board members.
-She has a degree in economics from the London School of Economics and stock exchange qualifications from London and New York.
+Delegate profiles range from graduates to board members.

-Prior to her career in financial training, the trainer spent seventeen years working as an investment banker in Europe and the US.
+Before her career in financial training, she spent seventeen years working as an investment banker in Europe and the US.
 She started her career as a graduate trainee at Kleinwort Benson and later became an Executive Director of CSFB and Lehman Brothers.
-She has principally worked in the credit markets and has experience of the US and European high grade and high yield markets, the European new issue markets, the Asian convertible bond markets and of corporate restructurings of distressed credits.
-She specialised in the telecoms sector and was closely involved in the structuring, raising and/or trading of bank and public debt for telecoms companies in many countries, including Europe, South Africa, Asia and Latin America.
-She also has extensive experience of corporate finance transactions, including mergers, disposals, privatisations, IPOs and capital raisings.
-She has also worked as an expertise witness in financial lawsuits.
+She has primarily worked in the credit markets, with experience in the US and European high grade and high yield markets, the European new issue markets, the Asian convertible bond markets and corporate restructurings of distressed credits.

-• Standard practices for overstating revenues, earnings, operating cashflow, assets and net assets whilst also understating costs and actual and potential liabilities;
+• Standard practices for overstating revenues, earnings, operating cash flow, assets and net assets.
+Whilst also understating costs and actual and potential liabilities.

-• The importance of reading the notes and picking up signals from presentations and earnings calls;
+• The importance of reading the notes and picking up signals from presentations and earnings calls.

 • The importance of benchmarking financial ratios, management commentary, strategies and key trends to the peer group and to sector/macro-economic data.

-This course is aimed at a wide range of analysts and investors: those who are looking to sell short securities that may be over-valued; those who are concerned that a firm’s true credit quality is worse than perceived, such that rating downgrades and spread widening may occur in future; and those who are looking to avoid investing in firms whose valuation and credit profiles are based on an over-optimistic assessment of the firm’s current performance and financial situation.
+• And those who are looking to avoid investing in firms whose valuation and credit profiles are based on an over-optimistic assessment of the firm’s current performance and financial situation.

-Whilst it can be very difficult to spot outright fraud, there are techniques that analysts can use to help find evidence of red flags, including of overstated revenues, earnings and assets and understatement of actual or potential liabilities.
+Whilst it can be very difficult to spot outright fraud, there are techniques that analysts can use gathering evidence of red flags.
+You must look for overstated revenues, earnings and assets and understatement of actual or potential liabilities.
 It may also be possible to spot other signs of deterioration.
-During the course, we will review a wide range of financial statements from different sectors.
-We will undertake a detailed analysis of the notes and a benchmark peer group ratio analysis to gain a better understanding of the firm’s operations and financial situation.

 REQUEST CALL BACK